A naturally occurring radioactive gas, radon can affect all kinds of properties. It is colorless…

 It is not just danger of course, while the immediate issues of cutting a power line for the operator are clear, there is also the problem for possibly thousands of people it can affect, something else to be avoided too.
 But, without starting digging, the question is, how do you know what you will find once your digging starts?

-The good news is that there is a nationwide initiative to combat this, known as call before you dig, in fact, it is a legal requirement to call the service before digging.
-While a national service, each state runs their own version, accessing it involves dialing a state code plus 811, you can quickly find the state code for your site online.
+The good news is that there is a nationwide initiative to combat this, known as “call before you dig”, in fact, it is a legal requirement to call the service before digging.
+While a national service, each state runs its own version, accessing it involves dialing a state code plus 811, and you can quickly find the state code for your site online.
 Contractors should call 2 to 10 days before work starts, giving the location and details.
 Outline the area of the dig in white paint to show the utility company the affected area.
-The call center will pass the information to appropriate utility companies, who will mark lines in that area for you.
+The call center will pass the information to the appropriate utility companies, who will mark lines in that area for you.

 Markings follow a standard color code as follows:

 - Red – Electric power lines, cables, conduit, and lighting cables

 - Orange – Telecommunication, alarm or signal lines, cables, or conduit

 - Yellow – Natural gas, oil, steam, petroleum, or other gaseous or flammable material

 - Purple – Reclaimed water, irrigation, and slurry lines

 - White – Proposed excavation limits or route